 One of our priorities is to ensure our students are sheltered from the harmful impact that bullying can cause.
 We know that by just being there and doing our jobs we are already on the way to making a difference.

 Our host families play a pivotal role in safeguarding our students and watching out for any issues that concern them.
-They spend more time with our students than anyone and as they see students during each holiday, they may recognise changes in a student's behaviour.
+Spending extensive time with our students, they may notice changes in behaviour and act as the first line of defence against potential issues. they may recognise changes in a student's behaviour.

 Similarly, our local Bright World Buddies may also feel concerned or notice something is not quite right during their one to one pastoral visits.